Announcements

 - Determination of those who hunt is by first-come first-serve basis.

-- Squirrel hunters must use shotgun only loaded with lead shot of #6 or smaller or with steel shot # 4 or smaller.
+- Squirrel hunters must use shotgun loaded with lead shot of #6 or smaller or with steel shot # 4 or smaller or bow and arrow.

 - Hunters must hunt in Areas B & C only.